FirespriteLtd/website/site/content/news/this-is-a-news-article-headline-which-is-long-and-runs-across-multiple-lines.md

 ---
-title: The Persistence confirmed for release on May 21st 2020
+title: The Persistence confirmed for multiplatform release on May 21st 2020
 date: 2019-04-23T11:01:12.892Z
 draft: false
 summary: >-